masondan/newslab/DESIGN.md

 - Accessed via the settings icon in the footer.
 Active #5422b0, inactive #777777
 - Journalists see only one settings page

-- Initial view of the Settings page: settings1.png
+- Initial view of the Settings page (with byline name automatically added): settings1.png

 **Settings page elements**

 From the top down …

+**Byline input window - name added**
+	- See settings1.png
+	- The journalist was required to submit a byline name on the splash screen
+	- The byline name will automatically appear in the settings
+	- The byline input field is an #efefef window.
+To the right - if the name is registered in the database - is a purple #5422b0 check icon (icon-check.svg)
+	- The journalist would normally not need to touch this name unless they want to change it.

-**Byline input window**
+**Byline input window - change name**
+	- See settings2.png, settings3.png
+	- If they wish, the journalist can change their byline name.
+	- To do this, they tap in the byline name input box.
+		- A fine purple active border appears around the input box
-	- To the right of an #efefef input window is a #777777 circle (icon-circle.svg).
+		- The check icon (icon-check-fill.svg) to the right is transformed into the circle icon (icon-circle.svg color: #777777)
+		- A Save (text.
+Pill button with #5422b0 background) and Cancel (icon-close-circle.svg) button appear under the input field to the left.
+	- The journalist inputs a new name (max 30 characters).
-	- A journalist inputs their name.
-If the name is taken, an x icon is displayed (icon-close-circle.svg #5422b0) and a message: Name taken.
-Try again.
-See settings2.png
+		- IF NOT available, the icon to the right changes to an x (icon-close-circle.png) and a message appears: [Name taken.
+Try again] See settings3.png
-    - If the input name (max 30 characters) is available, a purple check becomes active and the journalist moves on the team name.
+		- If available the circle to the right becomes the icon-check.svg, default #5422b0 checkbox again)
+	- The journalist then confirms by tapping the Save button (or cancelling with the cancel button)

 **Team name input window.**
+	- See settings4.png

-	- To the right of an #efefef input window is a #777777 circle (icon-circle.svg).
+	- To the right of the Team Name #efefef input window is a #777777 circle (icon-circle.svg).
+As in settings3.png
-	- In the as yet empty Team Members section below there is placeholder text that says [Team members will appear here].
-This disappears when team member names are added.
-	- In training, teams will be asked to elect an initial editor who will input the agreed team name first, before others move beyond the Byline stage.
-If the name is not available, the icon-close-circle.svg is displayed and the journalist tried again
+	- In training, teams will be asked to elect a team member who will input the agreed team name first.
+This members becomes an editor by default.
+	- The journalist taps the Team Name input window.
+The flow is almost the same as for the Byline Name change process.
+	- On tapping the window, a fine purple active border appears around the input box
+	- A Save (text button.
+Pill with #5422b0 background) and Cancel (icon-close-circle.svg) buttons appear under the input field to the left.
+	- The journalist inputs a Team name (max 30 characters).
+		- IF NOT available, the icon to the right changes to an x (icon-close-circle.png) and a message appears: [Name taken.
+Try again]
-	- If the team name is available, the purple check becomes active and the name of the initial editor is displayed below.
+		- If available the circle to the right becomes the icon-check.svg, default #5422b0)
+	- The journalist then confirms by tapping the Save button (or cancelling with the cancel button)
+	- the name of the journalist is then added to the list of members below with the Editor selector applied by default.
+This means the Team always has one editor at the start (it can be changed later).
 	- When a team has been created, other team members now enter the name of the team in the input window.
-If found in the database, the active check will be displayed and their names appear in the list of team members below.
+If found in the database, the active check will be displayed in their settings and their names appear in the list of team members below.
 See settings3.png

 **Team members**
+	- See settings5.png
+	- The Team Members section below the Team Name input is empty at first.
+There is placeholder text that says [Team members will appear here].
+This disappears when team member names are added.
+	- The journalist who added the team name automatically becomes an editor.

-	- Names of team members appear in a list automatically, with fine separators.
+	- Names of other team members appear in a list automatically, with fine separators as team members are added.
 All team members can see each other’s names in their app settings.
-	- To the left of each name is an x close icon (icon-close.svg).
-This is to remove members from the team.
-	- Only editors/trainer/guest editors can remove members from the team.
-To remove a member, tap the x next to the name.
-The name and x are highlighted with #5422b0 and a toolbar below the list of members is displayed in #5422b0.
-This has a confirmation [Leave the team?] with check (yes) and cancel (no) buttons (icon-check.svg, icon-close-circle.svg).
-See settings3.png

 **Editors**
+	- See settings6.png
 	- The person who first creates the team AUTOMATICALLY is made an Editor.
 The Editor checkbox (icon-check.svg #5422b0) is then active by default (but can be changed later)
 	- Teams can have one or more editors.
 Only editors can create or remove other editors.
 	- Once created, ONLY editors can amend the team name.
 This should be blocked for non-editors
 	- Only Editors can select the team colour, upload the team logo, activate the team stream sharing toggle.
 These functions should be blocked for non-editors.
 	- There must always be at least one editor per team.
+If an editor who is the last in the team tries to remove their editor status by unchecking the button to the right of their name, a message modal appears to say [Teams must have at least one editor.
+Add another then try again] with a [Got it] confirmation button to close the modal.
 	- Closing a Team.
 To close a team, members leave (or are removed) until only a final editor is left.
 When that editor leaves the team, the team is closed and the team name is removed.

+**Removing a team member**
+	- settings7.png
+	- To the left of each name is an x close icon (icon-close.svg).
+This is to remove members from the team.
+	- Only editors/trainer/guest editors can remove members from the team.
+	- To remove a member, editors/trainer/guest editors tap the x next to the name.
+The name and x are highlighted with #5422b0 and a toolbar below the list of members is displayed in #5422b0.
+	- This toolbar has a confirmation [Remove from team?] with check (yes) and cancel (no) buttons (icon-check.svg, icon-close-circle.svg).
+	- Tapping ‘Remove from team?’
+Removes the person from that team.
+Their name disappears under the Team Name and the Team Name input box becomes blank.

+**Content of removed members**
+	- Journalists must belong to a team to Publish stories.
+They can create Drafts, but cannot Publish (why?
+Because where would they publish to?).
+	- A journalist may have been part of a team and published stories.
+What happens to these stories?
+	- If a journalist who has created content leaves a team, all stories published by the journalist are moved back to Drafts.
+They no longer appear in Published or in the Team Stream.
+	- When the journalist joins a different team, they republish all their stories.
+(In reality not too onerous - journalists will probably create 5-10 stories during a course)

 **team themes**
+	- See settings7.png
     - There are six team colour selectors, displayed in a row of circular colour buttons.
 Selected buttons have a circle around them in the selected colour.
-See settings3.png
 	- The standard #777777 text title with underscore says ’Pick a team theme*’ (with asterisk).
 Aligned to the same line is ‘*Editors only’
 	- The colour is a team choice, but only an editor can activate the colour.
+	- Tapping a theme colour immediately changes the colour around the app.
-Each colour is a pair, with darker primary colour which takes the place of the default purple in page hovers, toolbars, active icons etc. The primary colour is paired with a secondary lighter colour, used in the team stream hero header.
+	- Each colour is a pair, with darker primary colour which takes the place of the default purple in page hovers, toolbars, active icons etc. The primary colour is paired with a secondary lighter colour, used in the team stream hero header.
 The palette is as follows:

 "Indigo Bloom":"5422b0","Lavender Veil":"f0e6f7" (Default)
 "Stormy Teal":"057373","Honeydew":"d6ebdd"